Major Entity Identification: A Generalizable Alternative to Coreference Resolution: Abstract

 \section{Abstract}

 The limited generalization of coreference resolution (CR) models has been a major bottleneck in the task's broad application.
 Prior work has identified annotation differences, especially for mention detection, as one of the main reasons for the generalization gap and proposed using additional annotated target domain data.
-Rather than relying on this additional annotation, we propose an alternative formulation of the CR task, \textbf{M}ajor \textbf{E}ntity \textbf{I}dentification (\taskname), where we: (a)~assume the target entities to be specified in the input, and (b)~limit the task to only the frequent entities.
+Rather than relying on this additional annotation, we propose an alternative referential task, \textbf{M}ajor \textbf{E}ntity \textbf{I}dentification (\taskname), where we: (a)~assume the target entities to be specified in the input, and (b)~limit the task to only the frequent entities.
 Through extensive experiments, we demonstrate that MEI models generalize well across domains on multiple datasets with supervised models and LLM-based few-shot prompting.
-Additionally, the MEI task fits the classification framework, which enables the use of classification-based metrics that are more robust than the current CR metrics.
-Finally, MEI is also of practical use as it allows a user to search for all mentions of a particular entity or a group of entities of interest.
+Additionally, MEI fits the classification framework, which enables the use of robust and intuitive classification-based metrics.
+Finally, MEI is also of practical use as it allows a user to search for all mentions of a particular entity or a group of entities of interest. \footnote{Code for the paper is available at \url{https://github.com/KawshikManikantan/MEI}}